|Area||630 sq km|

 |Best Time to Visit||April to October|

-In the vicinity of Nanda Devi (7817 m), the second highest peak in India, is situated the Nanda Devi National Park, which has some of the most unique high altitude flora and fauna in the world.
-The spectacular views, sylvan environment, and richness of biosphere make it quite different from the other wildlife sanctuaries of India.
-The park has been declared a World Heritage Site by UNESCO and In its vicinity are the Valley of Flowers, Badrinath Temple, and Hemkund Sahib.
+In the vicinity of Nanda Devi (7817 m), the second highest peak in India, is situated the Nanda Devi National Park, which has the most unique high altitude flora and fauna in the world.
+The spectacular views, verdant environment, and richness of the biosphere make it quite different from the other wildlife sanctuaries of India.
+The park has been declared a World Heritage Site by UNESCO and in its surrounding area are the Valley of Flowers, Badrinath Temple, and Hemkund Sahib.

 Being in the high altitudes, Nanda Devi National Park has a distinct climate.
 For six months of the year, the region remains under a snow cover.
 For the rest of the year, the region has a dry climate with heavy rainfall from June to August.
-April to June are the months when the temperature increases a bit and they are the months when one can visit this place.
+April to June are the months when the temperature increases a bit and Nanda Devi National Park’s weather becomes pleasant for a trip.

-Animal population of species like bharal, Himalayan tahr, serow, goral, snow leopard, Himalayan black bear, brown bear, leopard, common langur, Himalayan musk deer, and brown beer dominate the park area.
+Animal populations of species like bharal, Himalayan tahr, serow, goral, snow leopard, Himalayan black bear, brown bear, leopard, common langur, Himalayan musk deer, and brown beer dominate the park area.

-Warblers, gresbreaks, rose finches, and ruby throat represent avifauna here.
+Warblers, Greg breaks, rose finches, and ruby throats represent avifauna here.
 Approximately 80 species have been spotted in this park.